oyog-teachmode/cspgame/README.md

 ______________PYGAME INSTALLATION_____________________
-once you have python installed you can install pygame. do WINDOWS + R and type in "cmd" to the search area. in the command prompt, type "pip install pygame" it should install pygame. if you're wondering what "pip" means, I think it means "Python Install Package" or something idk. to make sure it's installed, type
+once you have python installed you can install pygame. do WINDOWS + R and type in "cmd" to the search area.
+This opens command prompt. in the command prompt, type "pip install pygame" it should install pygame. if you're wondering what "pip" means, I think it means "Python Install Program" or something idk. to make sure it's installed, type
 "pip list" to the command prompt to see all of the currently installed modules.